Sleek5000/JavaClassProject/README.md

 # JavaClassProject
-THis was my final project for Java
+This was my final project for Java